BonnerLab/bonner-caching/README.md

-# Bonner Lab Caching
+# Bonner Lab | Caching

-- TODO think of/look up better strategies for running analyses with varying parameters and saving/caching the results
+You can find extensive documentation on the [`bonner-caching` website](https://bonnerlab.github.io/bonner-caching/)!